Cricket in Australia: Audience

 Official audience data shows that 93.6% of Australians watched at least some cricket on TV in 2010–11 calendar year.

-Australia's victory over New Zealand in the 2015 Cricket World Cup Final was the most-watched sports match ever in Australia, peaking at 4.218 million viewers nationally.
+Australia's victory over New Zealand in the 2015 Cricket World Cup Final was, at the time, the most-watched sports match ever in Australia, peaking at 4.218 million viewers nationally.
 The second innings of the match, which saw Australia winning the match with seven wickets to spare, averaged 2.404 million in the five capital cities and 3.285 million nationally.
 A further 522,000 watched Australia's innings on pay-TV channel Fox Sports 3, while 492,000 watched the first session.

 3.196 million viewers peaked in for the 2015 Cricket World Cup semi-final between Australia and India, which was broadcast on the Nine Network.

 The first ever Day/Night test match between Australia and New Zealand attracted nearly 3.1 million viewers across the country during the first two days of the match at Adelaide Oval.
 The third and eventually the final day of the match, attracted a peak national audience of 3.19 million.

 An audience of 2.306 million viewers watched the Australia v England Twenty20 match in 2007.
 It still remains the most watched Twenty20 match in Australia on TV.

-BBL games are currently broadcast in Australia by the free-to-air Seven Network and Fox Sports.
 In 2013, Ten paid $100 million for BBL rights over five years, marking the channel's first foray into elite cricket coverage.
 Network Ten had previously covered the Big Bash League.
+In 2018 it was announced that the Seven Network and Foxtel had paid a combined $1.2 billion over 6 years for broadcast rights of all cricket competitions in Australia.

-BBL coverage has become a regular feature of Australian summers and attracted an average audience of more than 943,000 people nationally in 2015–16 season, including a peak audience of 2.4 million viewers for the final between the Melbourne Stars and Sydney Thunder.
+BBL coverage has become a regular feature of Australian summers and attracted an average audience of more than 492,000 viewers nationally in 2023-24 season, including a peak audience of 952,000 viewers for the final.